 - If a patent application is denied, you can appeal to the Board of Patent Appeals.

 - The USPTO also handles interference issues, which occur when two (2) patent applications seek protection over the same invention.
 It is up to the examiners at the USPTO to determine who has the exclusive right to that invention.

 - Certain offices at the USPTO are in charge of receiving new applications and dividing those applications to the respective examining technology centers.
 Other departments within the USPTO merely handle illustrations submitted with patent applications.
 And some departments make copies of patent records and upload onto the USPTO server.

 - Over 350,000 patent applications are received every year.

 - The USPTO even receives over 5 million mailings annually.

 - From 2002 to 2012, the USPTO spent approximately $4.88 billion on more than 18,000 transactions, which includes money spent on printing materials, administrative support, managing support, and telecommunications.

 - The average salary for patent examiners employed with the USPTO was $83,000; junior patent examiners earn roughly $80,000 and primary patent examiners earn $125,000.

 - The USPTO can charge international fees for activities provided via the Patent Cooperation Treaty.

 If you need help with learning more about how to apply for a patent or trademark or need help navigating the USPTO website, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.